 Lead actor David A.R.
 White also produces the film.
 White is perhaps the nearest the evangelical movement has to an actor who has found fame in this niche market.
 White did have a mainstream acting career in the 1990s appearing as a regular on tvs Evening Shade (1990-4) and even one genre film Murdercycle (1999).
 Since the early 2000s though, White has exclusively specialised in Christian films both behind and in front of the camera, having written Hidden Secrets (2006), Jerusalem Countdown (2011), Brother White (2012), and several other Rapture/End Times films with Six: The Mark Unleashed, In the Blink of an Eye (2009) and The Mark: Redemption (2013), as well as directing and usually starring in Holyman Undercover (2010), The Encounter (2010), Me Again (2012), The Book of Esther (2013) and Redeemed (2014).
 He has also produced/starred in a great many other Christian films, including The Moment After (1999), another Rapture film that spawned a series, The Visitation, Marriage Retreat (2011) and the Gods Not Dead films, among others.
-Director Gabriel Sabloff has also made a number of other films produced by White, including Apostle Peter and the Last Supper (2012), The Book of Daniel (2013) and What Would Jesus Do?
-The Journey Continues (2015).
+Director Gabriel Sabloff has also made a number of other films produced by White, including Apostle Peter and the Last Supper (2012), The Book of Daniel (2013), What Would Jesus Do?
+The Journey Continues (2015) and Samson (2018).

 Multi-film series have become all the rage in the 2010s from Twilight and The Hunger Games series to the stretching of a single book out into multiple films with The Hobbit and Atlas Shrugged series.
 Revelation Road is the interesting case of an original rather than adapted series and one that has been intended as a multi-film series from the outset.
 The Beginning of the End was the first instalment and was followed by Revelation Road: The Sea of Glass and Fire (2013) and The Black Rider: Revelation Road (2014), both also from director Gabriel Soloff and starring David A.R.
 White.